Quantum Deformed Neural Networks: Generalized probabilistic binary neural networks

 The quantum neural network we introduce below will naturally give a way to sample efficiently from complex distributions and in view of that we here generalize the setting: we act with a stochastic matrix $\mS_\phi(\bm{h}', \mW'| \bm{h}, \mW)$ which depends on parameters $\phi$ and correlates the weights and the input activations to a layer as follows:

 To avoid redundancy, we still take $q_\theta(\mW)$ to be factorized and let $\mS$ create correlation among the weights as well.
-The choice of $\mS$ will be related to the choice of a unitary matrix in the quantum circuit of the quantum neural network.
+The choice of $\mS$ will be related to the choice of a unitary matrix $\mD$ in the quantum circuit of the quantum neural network.
 A layer is now made of the two operations, $\mS_\phi$ and the layer map $f$, resulting in the following output distribution:

-which allows one to compute the network output $q(\bm{y}|\bm{x})$ recursively.
+which allows one to compute the network output recursively.
 Both the parameters $\phi$ and $\theta$ will be learned to solve the following optimization problem:

 where ${\cal R}(\theta), {\cal R}'(\phi)$ are regularization terms for the parameters $\theta, \phi$.
 We call this model a generalized probabilistic binary neural network, with $\phi$ deformation parameters chosen such that $\phi=0$ gives back the standard probabilistic binary neural network.
-In a variational Bayesian setup we would replace the first and last term with the ELBO.

 To study this model on a classical computer we need to choose $S$ which leads to an efficient sampling algorithm for $\pi_{\phi,\theta}$.
 In general, one could use Markov Chain Monte Carlo, but there exists situations for which the mixing time of the chain grows exponentially in the size of the problem \citep{levin2017markov}.
 In the next section we will show how quantum mechanics can enlarge the set of probabilistic binary neural networks that can be efficiently executed and in the subsequent sections we will show experimental results for a restricted class of correlated distributions inspired by quantum circuits that can be simulated classically.